mborovac/smart-parser/README.md

 # SmartLogParser
 ## Setup
-This repository contains files `.ruby-version` and `.ruby-gemset` used by RVM to install the required Ruby version and set up a separate gemset for the project so there is no clashing with other projects.
+This repository contains file `.ruby-version` used by RVM to install the required Ruby version.
+RVM also uses file `.ruby-gemset` to set up a separate gemset for the project so there is no clashing with other projects.
+Adding this file locally is strongly recommended.
+After adding it, navigate out of the current folder and back in to allow RVM to create the gemset.
 Ruby version can be checked using the `rvm list` command and gemset being used can be checked using the `rvm list gemsets` command.
-If the gemset being used is not the one specified in the `.ruby-gemset` file, navigate out of the folder and back into it, RVM will take care of the rest.

 ## Running the script
 To start using the script first run `bundle install`.